12 months of saving: 7 Money saving holiday spending tips keep you on track

 Make sure you purchase from sites offering cheap or free shipping – don’t bust your budget on expensive shipping charges.

 Keep an eye out for online coupon codes to save even more money!
-You can earn triple the amount of points when you use your Numerica Visa® Card on Black Friday or Christmas Eve, double points are available on qualifying purchases through the end of the year!
+You can earn triple the amount of points when you use your Numerica Visa® Card.

 - Start early!
 The earlier you start, the better deals you will find.
 You really can save on Black Friday.